chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/eth-rpc-endpoints.md

 # Ethereum JSON-RPC Endpoints

 Complete reference for Ethereum-compatible JSON-RPC API endpoints supported by Citrea.
-These endpoints follow the standard Ethereum JSON-RPC specification and provide compatibility with existing Ethereum tooling and libraries.
+These endpoints provide compatibility with existing EVM tooling and libraries.

 ## Base URLs